bampakoa/angular-athens-demo/README.md

-# Bootstrap as a hybrid application
+# Upgrade helper classes
-Use the **UpgradeModule** to bootstrap the application in hybrid mode.
-AngularJS and Angular run in parallel.
+Use environment files to define application settings and create a global application error handler.

 ## Setup